keptn/lifecycle-toolkit/examples/support/analysis/README.md

 available resources), but one may want to evaluate the value of a metric for a specific timeframe.
-For example, one may execute load tests for a service after it has been deployed, and then verify if performance-related metrics, such as response time or error rate during the time when the tests have been executed meet certain criteria.
+For example, one may execute load tests for a service after it has been deployed, and then verify if performance-related metrics, such as response time or error rate during the time when the tests have been executed, meet certain criteria.
 That is where the `Analysis` capabilities of the `metrics-operator` come in.

 ## Defining Metrics